GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 }
 ```

 A token may have multiple scopes associated.
-In this case separate the requested scopes with white spaces in `scope` parameter.
+In this case you can separate the requested scopes with white spaces in `scope` parameter.
 This allows to use the same token for operations of different nature.

 ### Java Client